vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 In addition, your network must have enough internet bandwidth to run Vircadia:

-* If you are using Interface only to explore the metaverse, then you should have internet speeds of at least **10 Mbit/s download** and **2 Mbit/s upload**.
+* If you are using Interface only to explore the metaverse, then you should have Internet speeds of at least **10 Mbit/s download** and **2 Mbit/s upload**.
-* If you are hosting a domain-server on a remote machine or your local computer, you need to add **10 Mbit/s upload** for each user that you want to allow to concurrently visit your domain.
-You will need only **2 Mbit/s upload** per user if you host your assets on an external web-server rather than your domain-server.
+* If you are hosting a domain server on a remote machine or your local computer, you need to add **10 Mbit/s upload** for each user that you want to allow to concurrently visit your domain.
+You will need only **2 Mbit/s upload** per user if you host your assets on an external web server rather than your domain server.

 .. note:: A world that is specifically built for low-end systems might run fine on a system with slightly less memory or a lower CPU core count.

-.. note:: Running Vircadia on a high resolution display or in VR mode will need a much better graphics adapter, depending on your displays resolution and targeted framerate.
+.. note:: Running Vircadia on a high resolution display or in VR mode will need a much better graphics adapter, depending on your display's resolution and targeted frame rate.

 -----------------------------------
 Download Vircadia Installer